nasa-fornax/fornax-documentation/README.md

   * If it is a large amount of data, consider creating a zip or tar archive first.
 If it is a small file, you can right click on the file name in the file browser and scroll to `Download`
   ![right_click_download](./static/images/right_click_download.png)
 ### Home directory
-  * When you log into the science console, the active directory is your $HOME directory.
-This directory is unique to you: edits and uploads are not visible to other users.
+  * When you log into the science console for the first time, the active directory is your `$HOME` directory.
+It contains preexisting folders like `efs/` and `s3/` with shared data.
+You may also create your own directories and files here.
+Your edits outside of the shared folders are not visible to other users.
-  * Raen thinks there are directories in $HOME that are shared (e.g., `efs` and `s3`), and perhaps just mirrored or symlinked into $HOME.
-It would be nice to get clarification.
-Specifically:
-    * Which directories are/aren't shared?
-    * Which directories does the user have write access to, and are there any restrictions/considerations for putting stuff there (other than disk size)?
-    * Which directories can/should the user look in to discover data they have access to? (e.g., `s3` has various archive data, `efs` has some data shared by users, anything else?)
 ### Does work persist between sessions?
   * Files in your home directory will persist between sessions.
   * pip installs will persist across kernel restarts, but not across logging out and back in.